Director of Admissions and Enrollment Management, Spanish

 Mrs. McCusker has an Associate’s Degree in Physical Therapy and has more than 35 years of experience as a Physical Therapy Assistant (PTA) having directed and aided patients in therapeutic exercise and care.
 Over the years Robin has also volunteered as a parent liaison, team manager and coach of her children’s youth sports activities.
 Robin also enjoys spending time with her 4 adult children when they have some free-time from their busy medical and teaching professions and especially her 2 grandchildren.

 Theology, Upper School Director of Mentoring

-Mrs. Miggins earned a Bachelor of Science in Nursing from George Mason University and has over a decade of experience in pediatric acute care settings.
+Mrs. Miggins (Bridie '28) earned a Bachelor of Science in Nursing from George Mason University and has over a decade of experience in pediatric acute care settings.
 She is grateful and proud to be working at her alma mater and serving the Oakcrest Community.
-Her daughter, Bridie, is a member of the Class of 2028.

-Jean-Yves Millette has worked as an Operating Engineer at GWU, during which time he became a DC First Class Steam Engineer, and he was also part time Building Engineer at Yuma Study Center.
-He served as a senior maintenance technician at Catholic Charities for nine years and for the Missionaries of Charity for nine years.
-His daughter, Jackie ’14, studied at the University of Navarre, and Joan Margaret, looks forward to coming to Oakcrest.
+Mr. Millette (Jackie '15 and Joan Margaret '29) has worked as an Operating Engineer at GWU, during which time he became a DC First Class Steam Engineer, and he was also part time Building Engineer at Yuma Study Center.
+He served as a senior maintenance technician at Catholic Charities for nine years and for the Missionaries of Charity for nine years

 Upper School Director, History